fredbuscma/Frederik_Madsen_Master_Thesis/README.md

 ## modelling the Copenhagen housing market 2016-2020

 Welcome to the GitHub repository behind my master's thesis.\
-Here, all Python code laying the foundation of the study can be found in notebook form.\
+Here, the thesis can be found along with all Python code laying the foundation of the study in notebook form.\
-The files cover:
+The notebook files cover:

 * Data scraping
 * Data cleaning